alekzieba/Procrastinot/README.md

 ============

-To install the extension, go to the "Extensions" settings in Google Chrome and make sure that the "Developer mode" checkbox is checked.
-Then, download the source code for this project and decompress it to obtain the source files as seen in this GitHub page.

-Then, click "Load unpacked extension...", click on the "source" folder in this project, click "OK" or "Select", and Procrastinot will be installed on your computer!

-For some reason, Google has recently differed the ways that packaged and non-packaged Chrome extensions run, which broke the timer with the packed extension.
-Until this is fixed, we'll have to install this extension via developer mode.
+To install the extension, you must first go to your Chrome extensions settings (you can get there by typing "chrome://extensions") in your omnibox.

+Next, download the project folder and drag "Procrastinot.crx" into your extensions settings tab.

+A "Drop to install" dialog should appear.
+Let go of the extension within the tab and a prompt will appear to make sure that you want to install the extension.
+Click "Add" and you're finished!

+Now go do some work!

 ============